Michelle Parker, VMD

 Receptionists: Aubrey, Emily, Jessica, Tori

 Veterinary Technician Manager: Maureen Stavropolous

 Biography still to come!

 Veterinary Technician Supervisor: Kim Andrews, CVT

 Kim began at GMVH in 2014 when the hospital first opened.
-She is a certified veterinary technician with over 25 years of experience in the field, over 10 years of experience working in emergency and critical care medicine and a member of the PVMA.
+She is a certified veterinary technician with 30 years of experience in the field, over 10 years of experience working in emergency and critical care medicine.
+She is certified in Recover Initiative Basic and Advanced Life support.
 She has a life long love for animals that evolved into a career, where she feels very fortunate to have the opportunity to help educate the community and care for animals every day.
-At home her fur babies include two dogs, two cats and a tortoise, that she enjoys.
-In her spare time she loves having fun with her children and family, gardening and loves all holidays.
-Kim also very much enjoys being Mrs. Claus for our yearly pet photos with Santa
+She has a special interest in the areas of anesthesia and analgesia.
+At home her pets include her dog, two cats and a tortoise.
+In her spare time she loves having fun with her family, gardening and loves all holidays.

 Veterinary Technician Supervisor: Patrice Lucas, CVT